DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 Custom branch nodes (Composites and Decorators) additionally have access to `_active_child` which represents the currently ticking child.

 ## Composite Attachment
+Inherite BTCompositeAttachment.

-Similar to other nodes, composite attachments must override `_tick` for processing, and optionally `parent_entered` and `parent_exiting` for initialization and de-initialization.
+Similar to other nodes, composite attachments must override `tick` for processing, and optionally `parent_entered` and `parent_exiting` for initialization and de-initialization.

 ```
 func parent_entered():